apache/fury/docs/protocols/xlang_object_graph_spec.md

 - If the key has null, use the second bit `0b10` of the header to flag it.
 If ref tracking is enabled for this key type, this flag is invalid.
 - If the key types of map are different, use the 3rd bit `0b100` of the header to flag it.
-- If the actual key type of map is not the declared key type, use the 4rd bit `0b1000` of the header to flag it.
+- If the actual key type of the map is not the declared key type, use the 4rd bit `0b1000` of the header to flag it.
 - If track value ref, use the 5th bit `0b10000` of the header to flag it.
 - If the value has null, use the 6th bit `0b100000` of the header to flag it.
 If ref tracking is enabled for this value type, this flag is invalid.
-- If the value types of map are different, use the 7rd bit `0b1000000` header to flag it.
+- If the value types of the map are different, use the 7rd bit `0b1000000` header to flag it.
 - If the value type of map is not the declared value type, use the 8rd bit `0b10000000` of the header to flag it.

 If streaming write is enabled, which means Fury can't update written `chunk size`.
 In such cases, map key-value data